marczz/mzlinux_pages/system/desktop.md

 -   {{< iref "#j4status" "j4status" >}} below is an alternative
     to _i3-status_;
 -   [GitHub: i3-py](https://github.com/ziberna/i3-py)
     contains python tools for i3.
-No new commit since 2012 (checked april 2016) but there are many forks.<br />
-    The script _winmenu.py_
+No new commit since 2012 there are many forks, but nobody seems to maintain the repository.<br /> The script _winmenu.py_ launches
-    launches {{< iref "#dmenu" "dmenu" >}} (with vertical patch) with a list of clients, sorted after workspaces.
+    {{< iref "#dmenu" "dmenu" >}} (with vertical patch) with a list of clients, sorted after workspaces.
 Selecting a client jumps to that window.
 -   [GitHub: quickswitch-for-i3
     ](https://github.com/proxypoke/quickswitch-for-i3)
     ( [WFPT Licence](http://sam.zoy.org/wtfpl/COPYING))